microsoft/pxt-adafruit/olddocs/js/hourofcode/notes.md

 # Hour of Code notes

-learn how to run an Hour Of Code with the BBC micro:bit. #docs
+learn how to run an Hour Of Code with the @boardname@. #docs

-The BBC micro:bit can be used to run an Hour Of Code™ event for beginner of all ages.
+The @boardname@ can be used to run an Hour Of Code™ event for beginner of all ages.
 This document provides a detailed guidance on how to prepare and deliver the event in your school.

 ## Preparation

 1) Computers

-Each participant has **a computer connected to a BBC micro:bit via micro-USB**.
+Each participant has **a computer connected to a @boardname@ via micro-USB**.

 2) Internet